Thanks for the Memories – Good and BadPin

 Thanks for the Memories – Good and Bad

-Recently, an old friend started going through some old photo albums and scanning in the photos in order to share them on Facebook.
-She and I were in the same church group back in those days, and many of the photos, despite being a cringe-worthy reminder of some the things we did in our younger days, have also brought back a lot of memories.
+Recently, an old friend started going through some old photo albums and scanning the photos to share them on Facebook.
+She and I were in the same church group back in those days, and many of the photos, despite being cringeworthy reminders of what we did in our younger days, have also brought back a lot of memories.

 For example, here is a much, much, younger version of me, soulfully breaking down a Muppets song.* Because, you know, that seemed like a thing. 😉